InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 If project relevant communication happens through synchronous communication, arguments discussed need to be made transparent in the written channel - decisions should be finalized only there.
 As a side effect this leads to passive base documentation that is very valuable for any newcomer to the project.

-(5) Allow written advise to accumulate in a persistent, searchable archive
+(5) Allow written advice to accumulate in a persistent, searchable archive

 All project communication, in particular decisions taken and discussions leading up to those decisions need to be archived.
 It must be possible to reference communication via stable URLs.